 ProWritingAid (affiliate link with 20% off code) is one of the more robust grammar checkers besides Grammarly.
-It flags grammar, punctuation, spelling, and style issues, and provides in-depth feedback on your writing.
+It will tell you if you’ve made a grammatical mistake, punctuation error, spelling error, style gaff, and it provides in-depth feedback on your writing.

 It has over 20 different writing reports, which you can click on one at a time, so you don’t need to do all your editing at once.